jehayesms/jean-hayes-ai-analytics/_posts/2025-10-21-fabric-ai-content-understanding.md

 ## Create, Test and Publish Data Agent

-Next, add a **Data Agent** item to your workspace.
+Next, add a **Data Agent** item to your Fabric workspace.
 Give it a name, add your lakehouse and table, then Agent Instructions:

 ![fabricaicu22](/assets/images/fabric-ai-cu/fabricaicu22.png)